nekochango/fishingz/README.md

 make			# build the binary
 ```

-If you have administrator privileges, install with <b> apt-get install </ b>.
+If you have administrator privileges, install with
+apt-get install </ b>.
 ```console
 apt-get install -y xclip
 ```